Claude (Web & Desktop)

-Connect Links MCP to Claude Desktop using HTTPS/SSE.
+Connect Links MCP to Claude using Custom Connectors or mcp-remote.

-This guide explains how to connect the Claude Desktop App to the Links MCP Server.
+This guide explains how to connect Claude to the Links MCP Server.
+By connecting the systems, Claude can securely access your published data sources and accounting workflows.

 Prerequisites